-The level and ease of access to the research population is another critical factor.
+The level and ease of access to the research population will impact upon the research questions and methods employed.
 For some quantitative analyses, a certain sample size is necessary in order to achieve statistical reliability.
 Similarly, some qualitative methods require that evaluators spend significant time with research populations.
-Some populations (e.g., Indigenous people, young people) are highly researched, so it is important to refine your inquiry to minimise intrusion.